valosekj/dicom-to-bids-tutorial/README.md

 To encode the source DICOM subjects (subject `54321` and subject `65432`) to the output BIDS subjects (subject `sub-001` and subject `sub-002`), we need to know the conversion logic.

 The `participants.tsv` file contains `participant_id` and `source_id` columns, which can be used for this conversion.
-Thus, create the following `participants.tsv ` file as follow:
+Thus, create the following `participants.tsv ` file as follows:

 ```
 participant_id	source_id	sex	age